MSOE Veterans Information

 To get veteran or reservist benefits at MSOE, students will need to complete the following steps:

 - You will need to apply for benefits online through the VA Online Application.
-Please visit https://www.vets.gov/education/apply/ to get started.
+Please visit the U.S. Department of Veterans Affairs website to get started.

 - Submit a signed Veteran Benefit Payment Agreement.